nordic-rse/nordic-rse.github.io/content/conference/_index.md

 did not seem realistic enough due to uncertainties around the COVID-19 situation.
 **The conference is cancelled**.

-To keep up the momentum, we plan an [online unconference June 29-30, 2021](/events/2021-online-unconference/).
-Please join us there!
+To keep up the momentum, we held an [online unconference June 29-30, 2021](/events/2021-online-unconference/).
+You can find recordings of the invited talks on our [Youtube channel Playlist](https://www.youtube.com/watch?v=aQw7FaRN7Zo&list=PLftRaVXG5xM7XZSZDEfYmGJwWwWCIrn97)

 <!--